virtool/virtool-website/content/docs/manual/gs_setup/index.md

 **Errors will occur if:**

-- the executing user does not have permission to write to the data path
+- the executing user does not have permission to write the data path
 - the data path already exists and is not empty

 {{< /note >}}